qir-alliance/.github/workstreams/Base_Profile_Workstream.md

 - Dynamic linking and symbol resolution: <br/>
-  Related to the questions around how to define and specify a QIS, considerations around the the linking stage should be captures.
+  Related to the questions around how to define and specify a QIS, considerations around the linking stage should be captured.
 In particular, the specification should give guidance about whether supporting libraries and/or the QIS may be linked before or after compilation into a Base Profile, as well as capture how to symbols are resolved during this stage.